This is the

 They are all great and approachable.

-Bubble Prince is the term formerly used for the Truss leadership team; it includes the founding team and:
+The Truss leadership team includes the founding team and:

 You have likely already met with your manager.
 1:1s are an essential practice at Truss.
 Everyone meets with their manager on a regular basis, at a frequency comfortable for both of them.